200 Awesome Facts About Everything

 President Andrew Jackson taught his pet parrot to curse.
 The bird was later kicked out of the former president's funeral for swearing during the service, according to one Jackson biographer.

-Snail Teeth Are Hardest Natural Material
+Aquatic Snail Teeth Are the Hardest Natural Material

 The teeth of limpets, a type of aquatic snail, can withstand more pressure than it takes to create diamonds from carbon.
 We should be wearing those on our fingers!

 Elephants Bury Their Dead

 While sad to imagine, elephants are among the few animals that bury their dead.
-After a member of their pack dies, elephants not only cry, but create graves for their dead and cover their bodies with leaves.
+After a member of their pack dies, elephants not only cry, but they also create graves for their dead and cover their bodies with leaves.

 Purdue University Created a Licking Machine to Finish Tootsie Pops